Smallibs/pilin/README.md

-The construction is based on a highly modular system inspired by the [Preface](https://ocaml-preface.github.io/preface/index.html) library and [Thermometer Continuations](https://hal.inria.fr/hal-01929178/document) for the comprehension implementation and dedicated implementation in order to have more efficient alghorithms.
+The construction is based on a highly modular system inspired by the [Preface](https://ocaml-preface.github.io/preface/index.html) library and [Thermometer Continuations](https://hal.inria.fr/hal-01929178/document) for the comprehension implementation and dedicated implementations in order to have more efficient algorithms.

 ## A taste of Pilin